top of page

 Mrs. F: Mercifully, your father's bowels are no longer my concern - you, however, cannot be so particular - Eliza, you are now 25! (reaches for a fan) We are in near danger of eviction!

-E (Eliza brightens): Pray for me Mama - I am going abroad to seek help!
+E (Eliza brightens): Mama, I am going abroad to seek help!
+Do bestow upon your daughter your trust and benediction

 E: Yes - I am off to Piccadilly!